Intro to Computer Science

 Just as we've used def main(): to define a main block of code that runs, we can define other functions with blocks of code that will execute when we "call" the function.
 As an example, here's a short (and not very useful) function to say "Hello" to somebody:

-These lines just define the function, but the code doesn't actually execute in our program until we call it:
+These lines for the function just define the function, but the code doesn't actually execute until we call it:

 say_hello()